Today James Shore struck a nerve with me when he tweeted:

 Resisting marshmallows is hard.
 Adopting TDD, too.

 A few days ago I started developing my first native Android App.
 Finally a green field project!
 Finally, an opportunity, to do things right!
 Finally, a project I could develop in a Test-Driven fashion without the weight of any legacy cruft slowing me down!
 Or so I thought...

 When I set up a new Jenkins CI Server on OS X in order to build iOS Projects I ran into some trouble.

 The combination of Xcode 4.3, the Jenkins Xcode Plugin 1.3.1 and the Jenkins CI Version 1.458 does not seem to play well together ...read more

 Brilliant talks on Software Engineering

 I love to watch talks on software engineering.
 To me, they're a great source of inspiration and knowledge, I can just cram somewhere into a quiet evening on the couch.

-I recently prepared for a presentation about “Painless Testing - Writing testable code” and I would like to share it with you.
-There is a Python Version and a Java Version of the slides available.
+I recently prepared a presentation entitled "Painless Testing - Writing testable code" for work and I would like to share it with you.
+There is a Python Version of and a Java Version the slides available.

 These slides will require an HTML5 capable browser such as any recent Mozilla Firefox, Google ...read more

 I do apologize for not blogging more the last year or so.
 This post, half apology and half promise, marks my comeback to blogging.
 Read on if you are interested in what I have been up to and what I plan for the future.